 - Building a stairway eats up space.
 Building a stairway not only uses space but adds to the cost.
 This will make you adjust your budget a little more.

 - Harder maintenance.
 A two-story home is harder to maintain because there are more levels to be cleaned.
-Cleaning windows in the upper floors is difficult and can be very dangerous.
+Cleaning windows on the upper floors is difficult and can be very dangerous.
 Maintaining the roof like repainting and patching also requires professional service rather than doing it yourself.

 - Construction takes longer.
 A two-story house takes longer to build.
-The foundation, staircase, ceiling, roof, balcony or roof deck need more time to finish.
+The foundation, staircase, ceiling, roof, balcony, or roof deck need more time to finish.

 Advantages of Single Story Home

-- Safe for children and elderly.
+- Safe for children and the elderly.
 Without the staircase, there won’t be any challenge for the older people and children to navigate the house.
-And of course, evacuation is easier in the event of fire.
+And of course, evacuation is easier in the event of a fire.